AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 * One application for the Publish service per environment (including Golden Publish)
 * One application for the Preview service per environment
    >[!IMPORTANT]
    >Each application uses one license key, AEM as a Cloud Service environments will report to only one New Relic account.
-Full monitoring metrics and events for both New Relic APM and Infrastructure are retained for 7 days.
+Full monitoring metrics and events for both New Relic APM are retained for 7 days.

 ### Who can access the New Relic Cloud Service data? {#access-new-relic-cloud}